heron2014/what-is-node/README.md

 Node.js platform uses **“Single Threaded Model with Event Loop”** architecture to handle multiple concurrent clients.

-Steps:

 1. Client send request to Web Server
 2. Node.js Web Server receives those requests and place them into a **Queue – known as “Event Queue”**.
-3. Node.js has internally a component, known as a **“Event Loop”** - which Picks up those requests one by one.
+3. Node.js has a component internally, known as a **“Event Loop”** - which picks up those requests one by one.
-4. Event Loop uses **Single Thread** only – this is a heart of Node.js model.
+4. Event Loop uses **Single Thread** only – which is a heart of Node.js model.
 **Single Thread means that the program can run one piece of code at a time**

     Event Loop job is: